A topic from the subject of Physical Chemistry in Chemistry.

 Conclusion

-Atomic structure is a fundamental part of physical chemistry.
-It provides the foundation for understanding the behavior of matter at the molecular level.
-Atomic structure can be used to explain a wide range of phenomena, from the properties of elements to the reactions between molecules.
+Atomic structure is fundamental to physical chemistry.
+It provides the basis for understanding the behavior of matter at the molecular level and explains various phenomena, from elemental properties to molecular reactions.

 Atomic Structure in Physical Chemistry